NREL/reVX/reVX/setbacks/README.md

 ...
 ```

-After the first step of the pipeline completes for all of teh sub-directories, you will have to run
+After the first step of the pipeline completes for all of the sub-directories, you will have to run
 ```console
 $ setbacks batch -c config_batch.csv
 ```